-- Implementation Schedule: Annually.
+Implementation Schedule: First workshop by December 2015 and annually thereafter.
 Grant calendar will be updated as NOFA's are released to begin tracking deadlines for submittal.

-Currently ongoing. - Action 5.1.4.
-Examine creative ways to subsidize public infrastructure or reduce overall costs of public facilities in an effort to eliminate Community Facility Districts and discourage developers from the establishment of Community Facility Districts in an effort to encourage affordable home ownership opportunities to all income levels. - Responsible Agency: Community Development Department, City Manager Funding Sources: General Fund, HOME, CDBG
+Action 5.1.4.
+Examine creative ways to subsidize public infrastructure or reduce overall costs of public facilities in an effort to eliminate Community Facility Districts and discourage developers from the establishment of Community Facility Districts in an effort to encourage affordable home ownership opportunities to all income levels.

+Responsible Agency: Community Development Department, City Manager Funding Sources: General Fund, HOME, CDBG